nicky-gorinov/av-yt-downloader/README.md

 ## Usage

-Enter the YouTube URL of the video you wish to download.
+- Enter the YouTube URL of the video you wish to download.
-Select a folder where you want to save the downloaded files.
+- Select a folder where you want to save the downloaded files.
-Click the "Download" button to start the download process.
+- Click the "Download" button to start the download process.
-Once the download is complete, use the "Open Containing Folder" button to access the downloaded files.
+- Once the download is complete, use the "Open Containing Folder" button to access the downloaded files.

+## Legal Disclaimer

+This application is intended for personal use only and is provided for educational and informational purposes.
+The YouTube platform has strict policies against downloading videos without explicit permission from the content owner or unless the video is provided under a license that explicitly permits downloading.

+Downloading videos or audio from YouTube without permission may violate YouTube's Terms of Service and could result in legal consequences.
+This application does not encourage, support, or condone unauthorized downloading or distribution of copyrighted material.

+By using this application, you agree to use it responsibly and in accordance with YouTube's policies and applicable copyright laws.
+The developers are not responsible for any misuse of this application.
+It is the user's responsibility to ensure that they have the legal right to download any content before doing so.